Jake and Elwood Blues aren’t the only blues loving, big-hearted, bad-arses on a Mission from God.

 Sipping a beer atop His Harley, God, (Bill Murray) explains “Your mission is to spread the Laughter Commandments.”

-God (Bill Murray) goes on.
-“You are On a Giggle Mission from God “
+“You are on a Giggle Mission from God”

 Rising up from the background, the original Blues Brothers Band appears and starts to wail on Soul Man.